Mustique: Amenities and activities

 Mustique Island has many notable features.
-One of the most notable is Basil's Bar in Britannia Bay.
-The Bar remains situated right on the water overlooking a striking-blue bay that provides mooring for yachts.

-The business was owned by Basil Charles for over twenty years; he was previously the barman at Tennant's Cotton House Hotel.
-In 2017, however he had sold the operation to The Mustique Company.
-After a renovation, the bar reopened in 2018.
-One report states that "the makeover of Basil’s Bar sought to pay homage to its heritage (a legendary island institution), while updating it in a chic, sophisticated and playful way.
-New features include the open kitchen and hide-away corners for private moments".
-A jump-up is held every Wednesday night (as of 2019) at this restaurant/bar and on Sundays, it hosts Sunset Jazz evenings, both with live music.
-The Mustique Blues Festival in late January and early February is held at Basil's Bar.

-There are no golf courses on the island but the official website describes the activities available, in addition to tennis and picnicking:...scuba diving and sailing, to tennis club and exploring the island on horseback.
-Try the extreme sports of kite-surfing or deep sea diving and fishing, or take a more gentle approach, with a snorkel in the many hidden coves around the island followed by a nurturing spa treatment.
-Children are indulged with a host of fun activities, with water sports galore, drive in cinemas for golf buggies, tennis, pony camp, beach picnics and treasure hunts, kite flying competitions and children’s menus everywhere.

 The primary beach is Macaroni on the Atlantic side; large waves make it more suitable for surfing than for swimming.
 Lagoon Beach on the west side is calmer "but too shallow and seaweedy for swimming" according to one review.
 Gelliceaux, a sheltered bay, is preferable for swimming.

 Villas for rent (from $8,000 for one bedroom to $150,000 per week for 6+ bedrooms) include the royals' Les Jolies Eaux, the Indonesian-style Mandalay (built for David Bowie), Pangolin, a seven-bedroom Balinese home, Toucan Hill with its Moroccan theme and a "travertine-like palace".
 Boats can be chartered at Endeavor Bay.

 The Mustique Medical Clinic is open daily and there is an island pharmacy.
 In case of serious medical issues, evacuation can be arranged to Martinique or Miami.

 Residents and guests

-The island has become well known for a core set of personalities whose influence created Mustique's current cachet: Lord Glenconner, Oliver Messel, Princess Margaret, Tommy Hilfiger and Mick Jagger.
-Immediately prior to that, the island was home to fishermen.

-The late Elizabeth II, Queen of St. Vincent and the Grenadines and her late husband, The Duke of Edinburgh, made private visits to Mustique in 1966, 1977 and 1985.
-Prince William, Prince of Wales and Catherine, Princess of Wales, holiday in Mustique often.
+The island was historically home to fishermen.
+From the 1960s, its visitors began to include a group whose influence created its current cachet: Lord Glenconner, Oliver Messel, Princess Margaret, Tommy Hilfiger and Mick Jagger.
+Queen Elizabeth II and Prince Philip, Duke of Edinburgh, made private visits to Mustique in 1966, 1977 and 1985.
+William, Prince of Wales and Catherine, Princess of Wales, holiday in Mustique often.